trevordevore/levure/framework/helpers/undo_manager/README.md

 ### Memento array types

 Each memento array must have a `type` key.
-The `type` tells the `undoStoreMemento` message what type of memento to store.
+The `type` tells the `undoStoreMementos` message what type of memento to store.

 By default the Undo Manager defines three types that you can assign to a memento array.